ENG3PLabs/MatchUp/README.md

 ## Features

 - Easy creation of a match directly from the server
-- Knife round (Can be toggled in setup phase)
+- Knife round (Can be toggled in the setup phase)
+- Welcome message when a user logs in

 ## Commands